imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `layouts/`

 - `ExperimentalLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Component Preview, Style Editor).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
-Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced...
+Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced visual feedback.
 - `VibeLayout.tsx`: Alternative layout implementation with a floating navigator panel that can be expanded/minimized.
 Features a compact design with inspector sidebar and floating navigator overlay, including expand/minimize functionality for better space utilization.
 Includes comprehensive JSDoc documentation with author attribution.
+- `MobileLayout.tsx`: Touch-optimized layout system for mobile devices that replaces react-resizable-panels with a tabbed/stacked interface.
+Features bottom tab bar for panel switching, full-screen panels with smooth transitions, swipe gestures for navigation, touch-optimized UI elements, and floating action button for quick actions.

 ##### `contexts/`